featuremine/tutorials/README.md

 ## Steps

+### Getting started

+Run the PostgreSQL and Grafana docker containers following the first steps of the tutorial 1.

 ### Copy bulldozer installer to this location

-Get the bulldozer installer (e.g. bulldozer-0.0.1.sh) and copy it to the root of the repo.
+Get the bulldozer installer (e.g. bulldozer-1.0.3-Linux-x86_64.sh ) and copy it to the root of the repo.

+### Copy other requirementes (This step will not be required in the future)

+Copy extractor wheel (e.g. extractor-6.7.1-py3-none-manylinux_2_17_x86_64.whl) to the root of the repo.

 ### Copy syncer installer to this location

 Get the syncer installer (e.g. syncer-2.1.1.sh) and copy it to the root of the repo.

-### Copy other requirementes (This step will not be required in the future)

-Copy extractor wheel and library it to the root of the repo.
-Copy extractor license it to the root of the repo.

 ### Build our market data generator docker container